adityasurana/TelegramBot/README.md

 @ Adding Users to Groups / Channels on telegram

-@ Sending messages to Users or Groups / Channels on telegram
+@ Sending messages to Users or Groups / Channels on telegram in Bulk